Exploring the adaptive voter model dynamics with a mathematical triple jump: Generating functions

 The time evolution of $Q$ is given by

-Substituting Eq.\ \eqref{ODE} into this expression results in a number of terms on the right-hand-side that can be interpreted as functions of $Q$ and its derivatives, for which we use the notation $Q_x=\partial Q / \partial x$.
-For instance, the process (ii) described above results in a term proportional to
+Substituting \eref{eq:ODE} we obtain an expression in which the right-hand side can be written again in terms of the function $Q$ and its derivatives.
+For instance, the process (ii), described above, results in a term proportional to

-where we separated the two terms in the square bracket and used a shift of indices $k-1 \to k$, $l+1 \to l$ on the first.
+where $Q_x=\partial Q / \partial x$.
+The validity of this identity can be verified by separating the two terms in the square bracket and shifting the indices $k-1 \to k$, $l+1 \to l$ on the first.
 Proceeding analogously, we find that $Q$ satisfies

 where